-Stress reflects the level of physical stress and its effect on the body.
+Stress reflects the level of physical stress and its effect on your body.

 Extremely low or extremely high stress is usually not a good sign — it means you’re under way too much pressure or way too tired.
 It’s natural to have such stress levels after something challenging, like a workout.
 However, it’s important to make sure your stress levels bounce back to normal soon after.